brettmarl/node-ina219/README.md

 # node-ina219
 Node.js Driver for Adafruit INA219.

-This is a direct port to NodeJS from the C code created by Adafuit and posted at https://github.com/adafruit/Adafruit_INA219
+This is a direct port to NodeJS from the C code created by Adafuit and posted at https://github.com/adafruit/Adafruit_INA219 quite some time ago.
+Looks like the Adafruit code has changed a lot since then, and this hasn't been maintained / reported.

 # Install